nattadasu/ryuuRyuusei/SECURITY.md

 the issue.

-Note that if you sent an email to @nattadasu.my.id domain, we might reply to you using @proton.com domain instead.
+Note that if you sent an email to @nattadasu.my.id domain, we might reply to you using @proton.me domain instead.
 This is due to us unable to send email from
 @nattadasu.my.id domain, but we can receive email just fine (read-only).

 ### 3. Discord